 The Cultural Heritage Agency of the Netherlands (RCE) is currently involved in one project in Australia.
-In this project, the RCE investigates Dutch amphibious aircraft wrecked in the Australian port city Broome during the Second World War together with the Western Australian Museum in Perth.
+In this project, the RCE and the Western Australian Museum in Perth together investigate Dutch amphibious aircraft wrecked in the Australian port city Broome during the Second World War.
 In the past, the RCE has also been involved in the Australian Research Council (ARC) Linkage Project 'Shipwrecks of the Roaring 40s', a project on the shipwreck of the Fortuyn, as well as the project 'Ship Shapes'.

 On 3 March 1942, nine Japanese Zero fighter planes attacked the port city Broome in Australia in which fifteen amphibious aircraft were being refueled to evacuate soldiers and Dutch civilians from Indonesia to Perth.
 Among these aircraft were five Dutch Dornier Do-24K and four Catalina sea planes.
 About a hundred people, mostly civilians, lost their lives in the ambush.